The Unfaithful (1947 film): Box office

 The film was highly successful at the box office.
 According to Warner Bros records, the film cost $1,822,000 to produce and earned $1,939,000 domestically and $1,033,000 in foreign markets, registering a profit of $1,150,000.

 Critical response

-The New York Times gave the film a mixed review: "The Warner Brothers have turned out a better than average murder mystery in The Unfaithful, but they have badly over-weighted with melodramatics the things they obviously wanted to say about a pressing social problem.
+Thomas Pryor of The New York Times gave the film a mixed review: "The Warner Brothers have turned out a better than average murder mystery in The Unfaithful, but they have badly over-weighted with melodramatics the things they obviously wanted to say about a pressing social problem.
 The new picture at the Strand stabs and jabs like a hit-and-run prizefighter at the subject of hasty divorces and the dangerous consequences to society of this ill conceived cure all for marital difficulties, but it never gets across a telling dramatic punch.
 However, through some uncommonly persuasive acting and skillful direction the patently artificial plot stands up surprisingly well."

-Shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller on November 19, 2022.
+The film was shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller on November 19, 2022.